 I noticed at work that my job shirt had gotten too short and that I had to push back the driver’s seat on the cars I inspected.
 It has been fantastic.
 I have also been helped with physical therapy, which has made my back even straighter.
 The right deformed side is normal, and today I’m straighter in my back than when I was eight years old.
 Although it has been painful while my back has become straightened, it has definitely been worth it.

-Now I know why it's important
+Now I know why it’s important to breathe correctly

 Thank you for an extremely good book (The Power of Your Breath), and an incredibly inspiring Instructor Course!
 Your course was wonderful!!
 During the course, however, I became completely pissed off.
 Not with you but with all doctors.
 If only someone could have mentioned breathing, I would have escaped so much suffering as well as not having to take all that penicillin and Mycomust.